Jonathan2251/lbd/source/othertype.rst

     .end  _Z19test_unsigned_shortv
     ...

-As you can see lb/lh are for signed byte/short type while lbu/lhu are for unsigned byte/short type.
+As shown, lb/lh instructions are used for signed byte/short types, while lbu/lhu are used for unsigned byte/short types.
-To support C type-cast or type-conversion feature efficiently, Cpu0 provide instruction "lb" to converse type char to int with one single instruction.
+To efficiently support C type-casting and type-conversion features, Cpu0 provides the lb instruction, which converts a char to an int with a single instruction.
-The other instructions lbu, lh, lhu, sb and sh are applied in both signed or unsigned of type byte and short conversion.
+The instructions lbu, lh, lhu, sb, and sh are applied to both signed and unsigned byte and short conversions.
-Their differences have been explained in Chapter 2.
+Their differences were explained in Chapter 2.

-To support load bool type, the following code added.
+To support loading the bool type, add the following code:

 .. rubric:: lbdex/chapters/Chapter7_1/Cpu0ISelLowering.cpp
 .. literalinclude:: ../lbdex/Cpu0/Cpu0ISelLowering.cpp